 The law school building is locked for security purposes.
-If you need to come to the law school, please remember to bring a mask, your building keys, and your Bruin ID card.
+If you need to come to the law school, please remember to bring your N31 key to access the building, a mask to wear around the building and your Bruin ID card.
 Security officers may ask to see identification.
-Offices and programs are best reached via the email addresses and telephone numbers on their web pages or in the UCLA Law directory.

 Is the Law Library open?

-The Law Library is closed to visitors until further notice, but is offering remote services to faculty.
+The Law Library is closed to visitors at this time , as is required by current DPH guidelines.
+The Law Library is, however, offering remote services to faculty.
 For more information see: Remote Library Services for Faculty.